engineyard/natter/README.markdown

 # TODO

--Move away from plain-text authentication
+* Move away from plain-text authentication

--Support for presence
+* Support for presence

--Support for message stanzas
+* Support for message stanzas

--Support for rosters
+* Support for rosters

 # Resources/Links